fluid-music/fluid-music/docs/getting-started.md

 cybr --list-io
 ```

 This will output all the available audio, midi, and virtual interfaces.
-On my MacOS system, the I'm looking for `CoreAudio` devices, which look like this:
+On my MacOS system, I am looking for `CoreAudio` devices, which look like this:

 ```
 Devices By Type (juce::AudioIODeviceType):